aswinsureshk/gossipsimulator/README.md

 # Gossip Simulator

-The goal of this project is to determinethe convergence of such algorithms through a simulator based on actors written in Elixir.
+The goal of this project is to determine the convergence of such algorithms through a simulator based on actors written in Elixir.
 Since actors in Elixir are fully asynchronous, the particular type ofGossip implemented is the so called Asynchronous Gossip.

 Gossip  Algorithm  for  information  propagation.